Bread Dad

 Sour Cream Banana Nut Bread

 This sour cream banana nut bread recipe combines ripe bananas, tangy sour cream & chopped nuts to create a delicious & soft banana bread.
 Beyond its tangy flavor, the acidity of sour cream helps to soften the gluten in baked goods.
-This sour cream gluten “benefit” helps to create a more tender & moist banana bread.
+This sour cream gluten “benefit” helps to create a tender & moist banana bread.
 Your family will love this moist sour cream banana bread!

 Delicious Sour Cream Banana Nut Bread